tub-rip/DERD-Net/README.md

 - When applied to stereo data, it strongly outperforms all state-of-the-art (SOTA) approaches, reducing the mean absolute error by at least 42%.
 - Our method also allows for increases in depth completion by more than 3-fold while still yielding a reduction in median absolute error of at least 30%.

-The superiority of our method was further confirmed by retraining and testing on the DSEC sequence <em>zurich_city_04a</em>.
+Superiority in performance of our method was further confirmed by retraining and testing on the DSEC sequence <em>zurich_city_04a</em>.

 ### Usage Instructions